Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/offcanvas.md

 {{< deprecated-in "5.3.2" >}}

 Change the appearance of offcanvases with utilities to better match them to different contexts like dark navbars.
-Here we add `.text-bg-dark` to the `.offcanvas` and `.btn-close-white` to `.btn-close` for proper styling with a dark offcanvas.
-If you have dropdowns within, consider also adding `.dropdown-menu-dark` to `.dropdown-menu`.
+Here we add `.text-bg-dark` to the `.offcanvas` for proper styling with a dark offcanvas.

 {{< callout warning >}}
 **Heads up!** Dark variants for components were deprecated in v5.3.3 with the introduction of color modes.
 Instead of manually adding classes mentioned above, set `data-bs-theme="dark"` on the root element, a parent wrapper, or the component itself.